 Download: Handout for your type of calculator for next time

-Session II--May 13--Time value; valuing stocks and bonds; cost of capital
+Session II--September 6--Time value; valuing stocks and bonds; cost of capital

 Practice on your calculator as you go through chapter 4, and be sure to bring your calculator with you to class.
 We'll use it.